-In the event this position is vacant or the individual in this position is unavailable for any period of time, the Executive Director shall serve as the interim Foster and Mobile Youth Liaison.
+In the event this individual is unavailable for any period of time, the Executive Director shall serve as the interim Foster and Mobile Youth Liaison.

 The Foster and Mobile Youth Liaison's responsibilities include but are not limited to:

 - 1. Ensure and facilitate the proper educational placement, enrollment in the Charter School, and checkout from the Charter School of foster children. - 2.
 Ensure proper transfer of credits, records, and grades when foster youth transfer to or from the Charter School. - 3.
 As needed, make appropriate referrals to ensure that students in foster care receive necessary special education services and services under Section 504 of the federal Rehabilitation Act of 1973. - 4.
 As needed, ensure that students in foster care receive appropriate school-based services, such as counseling and health services, supplemental instruction, and after-school services.